Bisexual lighting: Symbolism

-According to Pierpoint, the visual aesthetic may have been used as early as 2014 in the television series Sherlock, referencing the speculated hidden interests of Dr. Watson.
-The lighting has been used in numerous television and film media, typically in scenes featuring bisexual characters.
+History

+According to BOWIE Creators, the concept of bisexual lighting was invented in 2014 by a Tumblr fan of Sherlock who believed that the lighting was being used to signal that Dr. Watson was bisexual and would eventually be in a romantic relationship with Sherlock Holmes.
+This brief suggestion of bisexual lighting had no direct impact on other shows, movies, or music videos containing it, but it did put the idea into the world that bisexual themes could be expressed via this color scheme.
+Around 2017, some YouTubers such as ContraPoints (who identified as bisexual at the time) began to light their videos with pink, purple, and blue neon lights.
+The use of bisexual lighting became a popular meme in 2018, with multiple Twitter threads showcasing instances of the lighting scheme going viral, as well as photographs of animals in bisexual lighting being shared widely on social media.

+Examples

+Bisexual lighting appears across mediums, often in scenes featuring bisexual characters or referencing bisexuality.
 The films The Neon Demon, Atomic Blonde, and Black Panther all feature the use of blue, pink, and purple lighting.
-Similarly, the award-winning Black Mirror episode "San Junipero", as well as an episodes from Blumhouse holiday horror anthology Into the Dark, including "I'm Just F*cking with You", "Midnight Kiss", and "My Valentine" made use of the visual aesthetic.
-Later, the television series Riverdale, Moonbeam City, The Assassination of Gianni Versace: American Crime Story, Voltron: Legendary Defender, and The Owl House, as well as the 2020 film Birds of Prey were also stated to be using it.
+Similarly, the award-winning Black Mirror episode "San Junipero", as well as episodes from Blumhouse holiday horror anthology Into the Dark, including "I'm Just F*cking with You", "Midnight Kiss", and "My Valentine" made use of the visual aesthetic.
+Later, the television series Riverdale, Moonbeam City, The Assassination of Gianni Versace: American Crime Story, Voltron: Legendary Defender, and The Owl House, as well as the 2020 film Birds of Prey, were also stated to be using it.
 The third episode of Loki, "Lamentis", features this lighting in a scene where the title character discloses his bisexuality.

-Bisexual lighting also features in the music videos of Janelle Monáe's "Make Me Feel", Demi Lovato's "Cool for the Summer", Ariana Grande's "7 Rings" and Taylor Swift's "Lavender Haze".
+Bisexual lighting also features in the music videos of Janelle Monáe's "Make Me Feel," Demi Lovato's "Cool for the Summer," and Ariana Grande's "7 Rings."
 The term was used to describe the "electric blue and magenta pink lights" that flash during Harry Styles' song "Medicine" when he plays it on tour and in Lil Nas X's music video for "Panini".
-The presence of the lighting was proposed by Cosmopolitan as evidence to further fan theories of a bisexual reading of Taylor Swift's Lover first based on ambiguous lyrics.
+Cosmopolitan noted that some of Taylor Swift's fans cited the color palette's presence on her album cover for Lover as evidence for their long-refuted fan theories that she is bisexual and at one point dated Karlie Kloss.
+Jimin from BTS went viral in 2022 for his self-produced photofolio under this concept.